kvalle/greetr/blogpost.md

 So, what happens here?

-First, since Apache won't be running the wsgi-file from within our nice and cozy custom made Python environment, we need to manually make the installed modules available.
+First, since Apache won't automagically be running the wsgi-file from within our nice and cozy custom made Python environment, we need to manually make the installed modules available.
 We do this by specifying the path to our pyenv, and calling `site.addsitedir`.

 Secondly, we add the location of `greetr` to Pythons system path.

 Finally we import `greetr`.
-Note that we give it the name `application`, which is what Apache will be looking for.
-This part will probably differ if you use a framework other than Flask.
+This part might differ if you use a framework other than Flask.
+But you should in all cases end up with an import named `application`, which is what Apache will be looking for.

 ### Configuring Apache

-Finally, we need to configure Apache itself, by adding a virtualhosts configuration for Greetr.
+Finally, we need to configure Apache itself, by adding a [virtualhost configuration](http://httpd.apache.org/docs/2.2/vhosts/) for Greetr.

+The example contains the configuration you need.
+Simply copy the file among your other vhost files under Apache:

+	$ sudo cp greetr.vhost /etc/apache2/sites-available/greetr

-The configuration should look something like this:
+The configuration look like this:

 	<VirtualHost *:80>
 	    ServerName localhost